BaZom/Data-warehouse-with-AWS-S3-and-Redshift/README.md

 - The data is loaded in a star schema with a fact table having foreign keys to four dimensional tables
 - user_id from table songplays is used as a redshift distribution key.
 - The primary key of each dimensional table is used as a sorting key for that table.

+## How to run
+- creat redshift cluster (region), a security group and an IAM role
+- run create_python.py
+- run etl.py
+-
 ## Test queries
 #####  SELECT count(*) FROM "dev"."public"."staging_events" where page = 'NextSong';
 | count |